Git-Kar33/Project-group4_infs3203/README.md

 **Reward Distribution**

 Users will accumulate points based on the waste collected from their designated ID.
-They can later redeem these points for rewards, such as monetary incentives.
+They can later redeem these points for rewards, such as monetary incentives or cash.
+In this application, 30 points are considered as one Qatari riyal.

 **Benefits of Eco-Reward System**